GABurns/DataViz/README.md

 ### Tidy Tuesday

-[#TidyTuesday](https://github.com/rfordatascience/tidytuesday) is a weekly dataviz challenage that I participate in, be sure to check out my [repo](https://github.com/GABurns/TidyTuesday/) to see my contrubutions.
+[#TidyTuesday](https://github.com/rfordatascience/tidytuesday) is a weekly dataviz challenge that I participate in, be sure to check out my [repo](https://github.com/GABurns/TidyTuesday/) to see my contributions.

 ## Usage <a name="usage"></a>
 You're welcome to explore the visualizations in this repository to gain insights into different datasets and visualization techniques.
 To replicate any visualization or explore the code behind it, simply navigate to the specific directory and follow the instructions in the README file provided within each folder.
 Feel free to fork this repository, make your changes and let me know the changes.